Why use logits

 specifying either of those two args will override :attr:`reduction`.
 Default: ``'mean'``

-pos_weight (Tensor, optional): a weight of positive examples to be broadcasted with target.
+pos_weight (Tensor, optional): a weight of positive examples.

-Must be a tensor with equal size along the class dimension to the number of classes.
+Must be a vector with length equal to the number of classes.

 Examples::